boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

   Range (min … max):   502.6 ms … 560.8 ms
 ```

 However thinking about how the application works.
 As mentioned before it spends most of its time not moving state.
 As such you want to identify this state as quickly as possible, even if it means redoing work when you do need to move.
-Putting the bitmask back in for just the code state calculations,
+Putting the bit-mask back in for just the code state calculations,

 ```
 $ hyperfine 'scc -c ~/Projects/cpython'